mlfoundations/open_lm/README.md

    tmux new-session -d -s ray_tokenize_shuffle  'python tokenize_shuffle.py'
    ```

-> **Heads up**: This is version 0 of this script.
-The user interface will be improved in future versions.
-Currently, objects are being spilled to `dcnlp-hub`.

 ### Tokenize shuffle on a SLURM cluster

 To run the same process on top of a SLURM cluster, you can use the `open_lm/datapreprocess/ray/tokenize_shuffle_sbatch.sh` script, by: